 A few things you should remember:

-- The small details often make the big impression.
+- The small details often make a big impression.

-- Seating in a lounge bar tend to be low.
+- Seating in a lounge bar tends to be low.

 - Take care of the basics: steps, ramps, corners at low tables etc. should be easy to see.